CristianBold4/BOLIDE/README.md

 # Single-Pass Estimation of the Clustering Coefficient Distribution in Graph Streams

-Cristian Boldrin and C. Seshadhri, "Single-Pass Estimation of the Clustering Coefficient Distribution in Graph Streams", under review for VLDB 2027.
+Cristian Boldrin and C. Seshadhri, "Single-Pass Estimation of the Clustering Coefficient Distribution in Graph Streams", VLDB 2027.

-**Supplementary Material** is located in the root folder (open pdf [here](https://github.com/CristianBold4/BOLIDE/blob/main/supp_material.pdf))

 ---